 Creating import scripts

-We currently have two different languages that can be used to build Import Scripts: Javascript (Node 16) and Python (3.9) - you can swap between these for each connected sheet.
+We currently have two different languages that can be used to build Import Scripts: Javascript (Node 16) and Python (3.9) - you can swap between these for each connected sheet from the upper corner of the editor.

 Javascript